DianaVallverdu-NUA/CC2a--tasklist-context-themes/README.md

 **Challenge:** How might you change the style of your Task?
 <details>
   <summary>Hint</summary>
-You will need to use an [array state](https://react.dev/learn/updating-arrays-in-state).
+You will need to use an (array state)[https://react.dev/learn/updating-arrays-in-state].
 </details>

 # Homework - Step 2